nikrays/zapret2/docs/manual.en.md

 If any TCP port interception is active, HTTP redirect interception is automatically enabled to allow `autohostlist` to function.
 HTTP redirect interception works via payload signatures, meaning it inspects bytes at specific positions within the packet content.

-For UDP protocols—especially those where the port is not fixed—it is preferable to use custom `--wf-raw-part` filters to save on CPU cycles.
+For UDP protocols-especially those where the port is not fixed-it is preferable to use custom `--wf-raw-part` filters to save on CPU cycles.
 Filters can also be used for TCP, but you must account for the requirements of `conntrack`.
 It requires at least the SYN packet, and ideally FIN and RST as well.
 If you need to filter based on messages that span more than one TCP segment, this cannot be achieved using WinDivert filters alone; full port interception for that direction is required.

 # nfqws2